Ryan21wy/HSIMAE/README.md

 ## 🚀 Checkpoint

-The pretrained models of HSIMAE are provided in [HSIMAE Models](https://drive.google.com/drive/folders/1Jln13zkwoHyG8gmykc17kMDXfvgSkiVC).
+The pretrained models of HSIMAE are provided in [Hugging Face](https://huggingface.co/RyanWy/HSIMAE).

 ## 🧐 Dataset